floofydoug/doug/content/blog/hello-2023/index.md

 - Animal Spirits, Vulfpeck

 ## Predictions for 2023
-- Alcoins will all die.
+- Altcoins will all die.
 Even if there are a few good projects out there, it is now hard to shake the perception of an industry and tech full of scammers.
 I think Bitcoin will rise by the end of 2023 as global tensions continue to rise and food scarcity is a topic again.
 - Nuclear Fusion startups are all the rage on all news channels and magazines in order to assuage doom and gloom and they'll promise a new era of humanity.
 - At the start of 2014, I predicted that if they took Crimea, Russia would be emboldened to take Bulgaria by 2020.
 I was wrong, instead it was February of 2022, before Russia invaded their own neighbors.
 I thought they'd be greedier.
 I think China is inspired and will forcibly take TSMC from Taiwan for its chip manufacturing in 2023, but this will not cause a war.
 - Continuing my prediction from 2014, I think India's space program will do well and they will announce a manned trip to the moon.